fyrkov/refcards/AWS/CloudFront.md

 We can use CloudFront Signed URLs / Signed Cookies.
 We attach a policy with:
 * URL expiration
 * IP ranges to access the data from
-* Trusted signers (which AWS accs can create signed URLs)
+* Trusted signers (which AWS accounts can create signed URLs)

 URLs can be valid for minutes (temporary media content) or years (private user's files).\
 Signed URL gives access to individual files whereas Signed Cookies are useful to access multiple files.